pyCGNS/pyCGNS/VALidater/readme.txt

 .. -------------------------------------------------------------------------
-.. pyCGNS.VAL - CFD General Notation System -
+.. pyCGNS - CFD General Notation System -
 ..
 See license.txt file in the root directory of this Python module source
 .. -------------------------------------------------------------------------